emrebalkaya/OnlineShoppingAPI/README.md

 ## Request Logging

-The Ekinoks API logs incoming requests for auditing and debugging purposes.
+The API logs incoming requests for auditing and debugging purposes.
 Each log entry includes the following information:

 1. level: The log level(e.g.,"info").
 2. message: A message describing the request, including the source IP address, endpoint, and timestamp.